 Customer Standing Committee (CSC) - Overseeing performance of IANA Functions as they relate to naming services

-The CWG-Stewardship recommends the creation of a Customer Standing Committee (CSC) to monitor the performance of IANA with the following mission:
+The CWG-Stewardship recommends the creation of a Customer Standing Committee (CSC) to monitor the performance of PTI with the following mission:

 “The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the U.S. Department of Commerce National Telecommunications and Information Administration as it relates to the monitoring of performance of the IANA naming function.
 This transfer of responsibilities took effect on [date].

-The mission of the CSC is to ensure continued satisfactory performance of the IANA unction for the direct customers of the naming services.
-The primary customers of the naming services are toplevel domain registry operators.
+The mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
+The primary customers of the naming services are top-level domain registry operators.
 Root server operators are also direct customers and Internet users are indirect customers.

 The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.